7w1/novelui/README.md

 - Click an input node to delete its connection.
 - Select nodes by using your mouse to draw a selection or just click on one and press delete to delete it.
 - Selected nodes can also be moved around together.
 - Hit `Execute` at the top to run your script.
-It will freeze while executing (I never added multithreading), it should return to normal once its processed everything.
+A window will popup with progress and logs.
+- Cluster nodes automatically detect the difference between two prompts and slowly transfer between them.
+The advanced does it with three.
+They do not support differences in input strings yet.